HughP/MLKA/Methodology/ReadMe.md

  * See: The Design of Keyboard Templates http://pro.sagepub.com/content/35/6/486.short
 * Keyboard layout (arrangement of characters on the keyboard)
 * Number of keys on the keyboard (ISO vs. ANSI vs. JIS)

+##Test Processing
+Each text was acquired form its source as indicated.
+Each text was cleaned as indicated.
+Often this meant removing Scripture format markings (SFM).
+SFM is a dialect of standard format marking.
+Chapter and verse numbers, section headings and chapter titles were also removed.
+This served to equate the texts on the bases of the content of the translated text.
+Titles were removed because not all texts aquired had titles.
+Copies of keyboard layouts used to produce the text were collected.
+An analysis of dead keys on each keyboard was conducted.

+Each text was counted several ways. cleaned texts were first UnicodeCCount a perl character counter.
+Each text was counted several times, each time in different ways.
+Flags -u -f were used to get "raw" counts based of frequency and sort the counts in different ways (see UnicodeCCount help for details).
+Flags -c and -d were used to get counts where data types were not regularized.
+For instance, some characters have composits but others do not with the same diacritc.
+By seperating composit characters I was able to better count the number of key strokes used to create the texts.